alinatussupova/student_management_system/README.md

 # student_management_system

-This program is organizing information about students.
+This program organizes information about students.

 What I used while building this project:
 - Python